joseph-ishola/Machine_Learning_2023_OVGU/README.md

 Input/Feature is Pressure and Output is Internal Energy for saturated vapor

-do cross validation with different values of degree of polynomial and visualize (R2_square vs degree of polynomial and MSE vs degree of polynomial) to know what 'degree of polynomial' value performs best on your testing data.
+Do cross-validation with different values of degree of polynomial and visualize (R2_square vs. degree of polynomial and MSE vs. degree of polynomial) to know what 'degree of polynomial' value performs best on your testing data.

-train your final model using all the data points with your 'degree of polynomial value
+train your final model using all the data points with your 'degree of polynomial value.

 ### Task 4
-Develop a Deep Neural Network model to predict the PE for the given input data in a Combine Cycle Power Plant (CCPP) input data ; Ambient Temperature (AT), V(V), Atmospheric Pressure (AP), Relative Humidity (RH), Exhaust Vacuum (V) output data ; Electric Power (PE).
+Develop a Deep Neural Network model to predict the PE for the given input data in a combined Cycle Power Plant (CCPP) input data: Ambient Temperature (AT), Atmospheric Pressure (AP), Relative Humidity (RH), Exhaust Vacuum (V) output data: Electric Power (PE).

 perform data cleaning if required and define corresponding variables for [inputs /features]  and [corresponding output (Experimental values)]